Grkritsovas/Job-Scraper/docs/CONFIGURATION.md

 The app uses a direct Postgres connection through `DATABASE_URL`.
 It does not read recipient profiles from GitHub secrets or local runtime JSON files.

+Ignored files such as `recipient_profiles.local.json` may still exist as old scratch data in a local checkout, but they are not part of the runtime config path.
+Treat the database row as the source of truth.

 ## Grouped Recipient Profile Shape

 Each `config_json` record should look like this: